rust-project-primer/book/src/checks/readme.md

 that they are all using the same version.
 Is it something you want to run in the CI, or periodically?
 At the end of this chapter, I provide an overview of each of the tools discussed, and how I would apply them.

+*This chapter includes sections that show you how to check properties of your entire project, rather than just your Rust code.*

+## Reading